bhavikbhoir/A_Connect/README.md

 Technologies used:
 HTML5, CSS3, Bootstrap, JavaScript, and Sublime text editor.

+The website is also designed using React JS.
+The files can be found in the React JS folder.

 About A_Connect: A hub for colleges, students, and organizations to get to know each other and learn from each other's experience.